 You can also fly between most of the centres in Cuba, so this is definitely an option as the distance from Havana to the Eastern point is, well, FAR!

 I took the Hershey Train between Havana and Playa Jibacoa.
-My experience was great, you can read about it HERE.
+My experience was great!
 My parents, who visited Cuba in 2011, were warmed frequently to avoid the Hershey train due to breakdowns.
 I had no problem, but I’m sure many people do.
 I still encourage it.
 Plus it’s cheap!

 If you want to go to Isla de la Juventud, book return flights from Havana well before you leave your home country, Cubana flies there.
 Trying to take the boat just makes you hate other humans.
 I am still shaking my fist at that guy.
 You will have to read multiple Cuba blogs to get the full story of my run around trying to get to this elusive island.
 I encourage you to do this 🙂

 It is illegal for Cubans to pick up foreigners in their car.
 Foreigners are not legally allowed to ride in cars that are not licensed to carry them.
 I think this excludes casa owners, but whatever.
 So don’t expect to be too successful with your thumb, though I kind of still love to do it.

 Travelling solo, I had a ton of downtime in Cuba, so I went through many books.
 My favourite technological advancement, after fire and sliced bread, are book apps that you can download from your home library to borrow free e-books while you are abroad, on your tablet.
 Hence going through 14 books… Click on any to Check them out for yourself!